theodelrieu/playground/docs/docs/usage/advanced.md

 ## Iterator related optimizations

-While codecs accepts every [`std::Range`](https://en.cppreference.com/w/cpp/ranges/Range) (assuming it fulfills the constraints properly), some of them will perform better when the underlying iterators are [`std::RandomAccessIterator`](https://en.cppreference.com/w/cpp/experimental/ranges/iterator/RandomAccessIterator)s.
+While codecs accepts every [`std::Range`](https://en.cppreference.com/w/cpp/ranges/Range) (assuming it fulfills the codec's constraints), some of them will perform better when the underlying iterators are [`std::RandomAccessIterator`](https://en.cppreference.com/w/cpp/experimental/ranges/iterator/RandomAccessIterator)s.

 This is the case for [`base64`](/docs/codecs/base64)'s encoder and decoder.
 Both will define the `max_transformed_size` member function, which can be used to perform a single memory allocation: